 Modular homeowners build whatever their hearts desire creating homes that double as offices, work studios, music studios, classrooms, and even schools.
 You are not just limited to a living space in modular construction.

-Modular homes are cheaper than your traditional home.
+Modular home financing is easier and cheaper than your traditional home.
 As mentioned before, modular homes are cost-effective, quick, and are able to be built off-site.
+Generally, a modular home's average cost will be 15% less than it’s replica that’s built in the traditional method.
 All these factors contribute to a lower price for those interested in this unique living experience.

 When everything is finally completed, things like electricity, plumbing, and even ductwork are not included in your starting price.
 If you are looking to get a modular home, it is crucial you take the time to properly include these costs in the bottom line.